mieweb/docs/content/functions/portal-management/messages-from-nmc-user.md

 Some patients indicate in their message that they'd rather be called with the information they are requesting/asking from you.
 Even if you call them, you can also send a reply if you wish.
 Regardless of how you contact the patient with the requested information/question they sent you, you then need to proceed to mark the task done.

 When you are now done replying to the NMC user, you are now ready to mark this task done.
-Mark the task done like any other task (for more information see help document named *Tasking.pdf*).
+Mark the task done like any other task (for more information see help document named [Tasking](https://docs.enterprisehealth.com/functions/task-management/task-list/)).

 Once you've marked the task done, it is taken out of your tasklist and marked as done.

-#### Verify Successful Transmission of Messages
+### Verify Successful Transmission of Messages

 From {{% system-name %}} , you can verify if your ‘reply' document went successfully into the NMC user's mailbox.

 When you have ‘replied' to a NMC user using the reply feature, after you uploaded that reply document, it states you've successfully uploaded the document.
 The ‘reply' document is now stored in the patient's e-chart and also sent the ‘reply' document/email to the patient's NMC mailbox.
-Since you have uploaded the ‘reply' document and it was successful, you can quickly click the Properties link in the successful uploaded document.
+Since you have uploaded the ‘reply' document and it was successful, you can quickly click the Properties link in the successfully uploaded document.

 ![](../messages-from-nmc-user.assets/3fb317f8eba3ea2cb13bcda541047b86.png)